-In October of 2017, Stephanie Konrad will be joining our team.
+In October of 2017, Stephanie Konrad joined our team.
 She is an RN and experienced midwife, and has extensive experience in a Guatemalan maternity clinic.
 Her role will be to provide maternity care and deliver babies while training others to fill that role.

-And in late October we will break ground on our first birthing center in the Department of Escuintla.
+And our first birthing center opened in August of 2018.
 Built in one of the poorest regions of Guatemala on the edge of a garbage dump, this center will provide a safe and well-equipped place for women to give birth, as well as pregnancy testing, maternity care, nutritional support, education, and serve as a training center for midwives.

 Once this center is running smoothly under Guatemalan leadership, we will move to another region and start again.

 The cost per birthing center ranges from $30,000 to $35,000.